BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

 Don't make defines for `false`, or `False`, or `FALSE` and it's true counterpart, please just use the standard library.

 ## Don't use static or global variables
 So `static` functions are fine, they are great for breaking up functions to be readable.
 However, `static` variables are bad and almost always not needed.
-Remember that we are living in a world where our CPUs are not getting faster, they are just coming in larger quantites.
+Remember that we are living in a world where our CPUs are not getting faster, they are just coming in larger quantities.
 Always think about threadability and controlling mutation.
 Even with a variable that is static to a `C` file and not global, you never know if someone is using threads to call your functions.

 ## Prefer inline over macro
 Functions that are `inline` are much more readable, work better with your IDE code searching, and are much more readable when you get errors/warnings from the compiler.
 Some macros are great, don't ban them altogether, but do consider if you can do what you need through an inline function first.